JuliousHurtado/meta-training-setup/README.md

 To encourage the reuse of knowledge, we must find knowledge that can be relevant across tasks.
 MARK uses a metalearning strategy that improves the ability to generalize to future tasks

-For more details, please read the paper.
+More details in the paper.

 ## Code